Docker Setup

 make run

-You'll enter a shell with AutoSDV ready to use at /home/developer/AutoSDV
+You'll enter a shell with AutoSDV ready to use at /home/developer/AutoSDV.

 Docker Image Details